 We were incorporated in the State of Delaware on August 25, 1999.
 Our principal executive offices are located at 3 Twin Dolphin Drive, Suite 160, Redwood City, California, 94065.
 We develop diagnostics and therapeutics based on our proprietary technology for precision metering of gas flow.
-Our first product, CoSense, aids in the diagnosis of hemolysis, a condition in which red blood cells degrade rapidly.
-When present in neonates with jaundice, hemolysis is a dangerous condition which can lead to long-term developmental disability.
+Our first product, CoSense, aids in the diagnosis of hemolysis in neonates, a dangerous condition in which red blood cells degrade rapidly, which can lead to long-term developmental disability.
 CoSense received initial 510(k) clearance for sale in the U.S. in the fourth quarter of 2012, with a more specific Indication for Use related to hemolysis in the first quarter of 2014 and received CE Mark approval for sale in the E.U. in the third quarter of 2013.
 We are preparing to commercialize CoSense using our own sales efforts, and intend to direct a significant portion of the use of proceeds of this offering to sales and marketing of CoSense, which is scheduled to begin in the second half of 2014.
 In addition, we are applying our research and development efforts to additional diagnostic products based on our Sensalyze Technology Platform, a portfolio of proprietary methods and devices which enables CoSense and can be applied to detect a variety of analytes in exhaled breath.